Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: Introduction

 The rest of this paper is organized as follows.
-Section \ref{ei_sec2} introduces some features of the two major rice futures markets in the Meiji, Taisho, and prewar-Showa periods and summarizes key facts of Japanese history associated with these markets.
-In Section \ref{ei_sec3}, we present the methodology: \citetapos{ito2014ism} non-Bayesian time-varying VAR model and a bootstrapping-based event study analysis.
-Section \ref{ei_sec4} describes the data we use, covering the two major rice futures markets in prewar Japan, and presents preliminary unit root test results.
-Section \ref{ei_sec5} presents the empirical results and discusses market efficiency in these exchanges.
-It argues that some government interventions disrupted the futures markets and reduced their efficiency.
-Section \ref{ei_sec6} concludes.
+Section \ref{ei_sec2} introduces some features of the two major rice futures markets in the prewar period and summarizes key facts of Japanese history associated with these markets.
+In Section \ref{ei_sec3}, we present \citetapos{ito2014ism} non-Bayesian TV-VAR model.
+Section \ref{ei_sec4} describes the data, covering the two major rice futures markets in prewar Japan, and presents preliminary unit root test results.
+Section \ref{ei_sec5} presents the empirical results using time-invariant and time-varying VAR models.
+In Section \ref{ei_sec6}, we discuss market efficiency in these exchanges and argue that some government interventions disrupted the futures markets and reduced their efficiency.
+Section \ref{ei_sec7} concludes.